Coffee with Milk and Sugar (1 Coffee Cup (6 Fl Oz)) and Water (100 Ml)

 How to consume Coffee With Milk And Sugar | Water without glucose spikes

-Include a small protein-rich snack, such as a handful of nuts or a boiled egg, alongside your coffee to stabilize glucose levels.
+Consume a protein-rich snack such as a handful of almonds, a boiled egg, or Greek yogurt alongside your coffee to help stabilize blood sugar.

 Practice Portion Control